jipson7/learning-lisp/README.md

 As a general rule of thumb when learning, beginners are told that it is acceptable to use the `eq` function for symbols and `equal` for everything else.

-###Other Useful Functions

-A few other functions that can be used to check, manipulate, or assign

 ###Special functions for accessing List elements